-44,290

-miles driven in
+44,290 miles driven in SR-AHEC vehicles: (36% decrease)

-SR-AHEC vehicles:

-(36% decrease)

-3,420

-pounds of paper shredded

 (33% increase)

-Gary McMillan led the custodial team of Victor Oxendine, Kashina Dobbins and Beverly King to accomplish a vast list of maintenance duties during the year, including:

-- Installed first phase of building security camera system - Installed concrete pad and picnic table for work events as seen in picture above.
+Gary McMillan led the custodial team of Victor Oxendine, Kashina Dobbins and Beverly King to accomplish a vast list of maintenance duties during the year, including: • Installed first phase of building security camera system - Installed first phase of building security camera system Installed concrete and and pice is table for work events as seen in a - Installed concrete pad and picnic table for work events as seen in picture above.
 For mail operations and receiving, Angela Pettis joined the team in 2019.
 In addition to issuing the corporate credit card 780 times, she developed a work flow manual to help other staff who cover receiving.
-She also processed:

-18,188 pieces of incoming mail/packages

-21,711 outgoing mail/ packages

-requests for vehicles

-(33% decrease

-due to COVID-19)

-Administration and Finance Keep Up with Contracts, Grants, Writes Checks and Pays Bills transactions processed in general ledger invoices issued for services totaling

-Southern Regional AHEC's Administration and Finance Department keeps important business operations up and running.
+She also processed: 18,188 pieces of incoming mail/packages 21,711 outgoing mail/ packages 424 requests for vehicles (33% decrease due to COVID-19) COVID-19 FACT: With business travel frozen, request to use vehicles and mileage decreased in 2019-20 Administration and Finance Keep Up with Contracts, Grants, Writes Checks and Pays Bills Southern Regional AHEC's Administration and Finance Department keeps important business operations up and running.
 The management of deposits and payments requires attention to detail - and the consistency of clean financial audits demonstrates the department's efficiency.
 Below you will find a number of accomplishments met by administration and finance personnel during a challenging year.

-CPD and clinical

-Accounting

-- Clean annual financial audit for FY20 and Clean annual retirement plans' 2019 audit - An additional \$13 million via invoices for grants and other funded programs processed - Processed 138 IRS 1099 forms for vendors - Maintained Master Contract filing system which consists of over 200 active business contracts, MOU/MOA, service/maintenance agreements

-- Oversaw 13 individual grants from federal, state, and private funding sources, totaling over \$1 million dollars in funding - Received clean review on three (3) external audits:

-- (1) Single Audit on Federal Ryan White grant - (2) NCDHHS/Aids Care Unit also for the HIV program
+138,517 transactions processed in general ledger Accounting - Clean annual financial audit for FY20 and Clean annual retirement plans' 2019 audit - An additional \$13 million via invoices for grants and other funded programs processed - Processed 138 IRS 1099 forms for vendors - Maintained Master Contract filing system which consists of over 200 active business contracts, MOU/MOA, service/maintenance agreements Grants Management - Oversaw 13 individual grants from federal, state, and private funding sources, totaling over \$1 million dollars in funding - Received clean review on three (3) external audits: (1) Single Audit on Federal Ryan White grant (2) NCDHHS/Aids Care Unit also for the HIV program COVID-19 and Payment Programs

-Lynn Greene, VP Administration/ Finance

-- Worked with Corporate Controller to ensure government funding related to COVID-19 were awarded (Paycheck Protection Program, Medicare Advanced Payments, and Medicare Physician Support funds) - Worked with Corporate Controller and HR Director to ensure special COVID-19 leave programs were administered properly for payroll and tax reporting purposes - Worked with COVID-19 Task Force to ensure proper operational changes and precautions were identified and implemented - Prepared FY21 Operating and Capital budgets, adopted by Board of Trustees as presented - Managed all business insurance policies to ensure proper coverages - Worked with Merrill Lynch to actively review and make necessary changes to corporate investment portfolio to ensure optimal performance per the investment policy statement - Worked with Merrill Lynch to review 401k and 403b investments quarterly, and processing fund changes as indicated
+Lynn Greene, VP Administration/ Finance - Worked with Corporate Controller to ensure government funding related to COVID-19 were awarded (Paycheck Protection Program, Medicare Advanced Payments, and Medicare Physician Support funds) - Worked with Corporate Controller and HR Director to ensure special COVID-19 leave programs were administered properly for payroll and tax reporting purposes - Worked with COVID-19 Task Force to ensure proper operational changes and precautions were identified and implemented - Prepared FY21 Operating and Capital budgets, adopted by Board of Trustees as presented - Managed all business insurance policies to ensure proper coverages - Worked with Merrill Lynch to actively review and make necessary changes to corporate investment portfolio to ensure optimal performance per the investment policy statement - Worked with Merrill Lynch to review 401k and 403b investments quarterly, and processing fund changes as indicated